Tonywww2/Palmon-Modpack/local/kubejs/event_groups/TFCEvents/startFire.md

 Returns true if fire created is considered 'strong'
 ```

-- `BlockContainerJS getBlock()`
+- `Direction getTargetedFace()`
 ```
-Returns the level and position of the event
+Returns the targeted face of the event
 ```

 - `boolean hasGameStage(String var0)`